 If your Old Property was purchased before 1987, you may choose to determine your own method of depreciating your property rather than follow the IRS rules as I explain them here.
 Before you choose to follow a different method, I suggest you have a tax professional determine how your exchange is going to be taxed.
-Very few of our clients are selling property that was purchased before 1987.
-So, this chapter is for the vast majority of you who bought your Old Property after 1986.
+Very few of our clients are selling property that was purchased before 1987, so this chapter is for the vast majority of you who bought your Old Property after 1986.

-Let me give you a brief background on how MACRS depreciation works so that the rest of this chapter will make sense.
+Let me give you a brief background on how MACRS depreciation works so that the rest of this chapter makes more sense.
 MACRS depreciation is primarily calculated using the General Depreciation System (or GDS).
-A second MACRS system called ADS (Alternative Depreciation System)

-Asset life cycle - The amount of time in which an asset must be written off.
-"Lives" are set by the IRS. is used primarily to calculate depreciation on farm assets and assets that exist outside the United States.
+A second MACRS system called ADS (Alternative Depreciation System) is used primarily to calculate depreciation on farm assets and assets that exist outside the United States.
 GDS users, however, can elect to use the ADS system.
 Real estate owners can elect ADS on a property-by-property basis.
 However, once you elect to use the ADS method for a property you must continue to use the ADS method for that property and any replacement property you obtain in a 1031 exchange involving the relinquished (Old) property.
-The asset life cycle for nonresidential real property is almost the same under both systems, the GDS and ADS, but the ADS asset life cycle for residential rental property is significantly longer (40 years vs. 27.5 years).
-As a result, very few taxpayers elect to use the longer life cycle ADS system rather than GDS.
-So, my discussions from this point on will apply only to the GDS system.
+The asset life cycle for residential real property is almost the same under both GDS and ADS systems.
+But, the ADS asset life cycle for non-residential rental property is significantly longer (40 years vs. 27.5 years).
+As a result, very few taxpayers elect to use the longer life cycle.
+Therefore, my discussion going forward will apply only to the GDS system.